numaproj/numaflow/docs/user-guide/reference/configuration/access-path.md

 # Access Path

-There is an option to change the UI access path for the Numaflow server.
+Currently, the base configuration will host the UI at the root `/` ie. `localhost:8443`.
+If a user needs to access the UI under a different path for a certain cluster, this can be achieved with this configuration.

 This can be configured in the `numaflow-server` deployment spec by adding the `--base-href` argument to the main and init containers.
+This will route requests from the root to the new preferred destination.

+For example, we could port-forward the service and host at `localhost:8443/numaflow`.
+Note that this new access path will work with or without a trailing slash.

 The following example shows how to configure the access path for the UI to `/numaflow`: